Zemach and Friar radii of the proton and neutron from lattice QCD: Extrapolation of the form factors and integration

 \section{Extrapolation of the form factors and integration}

-Given that the Zemach radius is defined as an integral over all possible (spacelike) values of $Q^2$ [\cf \cref{eq:Zemach_radius}], an extrapolation of the B$\chi$PT fits beyond their range of applicability is required if they are to be employed to parametrize the form factors.
-For each model, we evaluate the B$\chi$PT formula for $G_E^p$ and $G_M^p$, using the low-energy constants as determined from the corresponding fit, at the physical point and at ten evenly spaced points in $Q^2 \in (0, Q^2_\mathrm{cut}]$.
+Given that the Zemach radius and third Zemach moment are defined as integrals over all possible (spacelike) values of $Q^2$ [\cf \cref{eq:third_Zemach_moment,eq:Zemach_radius}], an extrapolation of the B$\chi$PT fits beyond their range of applicability is required if they are to be employed to parametrize the form factors.
+For each model, we evaluate the B$\chi$PT formula for $G_E^{p,n}$ and $G_M^{p,n}$, using the low-energy constants as determined from the corresponding fit, at the physical point and at twenty evenly spaced points in $Q^2 \in (0, Q^2_\mathrm{cut}]$.
 Here, $Q^2_\mathrm{cut}$ is the cut in the momentum transfer corresponding to the respective variation of the B$\chi$PT fit.

 In the next step, we fit a model which obeys the large-$Q^2$ constraints on the form factors from perturbation theory \cite{Lepage1980} to these data points and their error estimates.
-We note that the data points exhibit an extremely high artificial correlation due to the way we generate them.
+We note that the data points exhibit an extremely high correlation due to the way we generate them.
 Taking these correlations into account when adjusting the extrapolation model would thus not be meaningful, and also technically challenging because the resulting covariance matrices are extremely badly conditioned.
 To describe the $Q^2$-dependence, we use the model-independent $z$-expansion \cite{Hill2010},

 with